 Some people have preconceived notions about what certain redistricting criteria mean

 And in other places, the commission as a whole must arrive at a further understanding

 (e.g., does "to the extent possible" have the same meaning as "to the extent practicable")

-These tendencies exist.

-They can be overcome in the decisionmaking process.
+These tendencies are natural.
+They can be overcome.